 Like the preceding Technology Forums, the Fifth ASTERICS DADI Technology Forum was a highly productive event, which enabled in-depth technical discussion of many developments performed by the DADI teams.
 The meeting was organised with the well-established structure of formal presentations complemented by informal working ‘hack-a-thon’ discussions, which as usual was effective for the exchange of information and enabling lively discussion.
 Two of the ‘formal’ sessions focused on the current priorities of time domain and provenance.
 The third session included a discussion of the feedback from implementations of the multi-dimensional standards (which have been developed as one of the DADI priorities with key input from the DADI teams), an overview of the IVOA data modelling activities, a presentation of the European Solar Telescope, and a description of modular access to datasets using VO standards (which is a strong requirement from users with the fast development of Python usage in particular as explained).
 The fourth session was devoted to report from the Hack-a-thons, a retrospective of the Technology Forums and a presentation from the DADI lead which put the series of Technology Forums into perspective by recalling the history of the Virtual Observatory development and of the European projects which supported it, and discussed DADI impact, highlights and legacy, identifying how various of these activities are now in transition to the new ESCAPE project.

 The meeting allowed us to establish DADI results and legacy, which have been presented at the ASTERICS Final Event, The New Era of Multi-messenger Astrophysics conference, which was held in Groningen 25-29 March 2019.
 The discussions also prepared the ASTERICS team for their participation in the May 2019 IVOA meeting, which will be held in Paris after the end of the project.
-The results and legacies of ASTERICS DADI will also be used by the WP4 of the ESCAPE Cluster, CEVO – Connecting ESFRI projects to the EOSC through the Virtual Observatory, which includes a task on FAIRisation of ESFRI data.
+The results and legacies of ASTERICS DADI will also be used by the WP4 of the ESCAPE Cluster H2020 project, CEVO – Connecting ESFRI projects to the EOSC through the Virtual Observatory, which includes a task on FAIRisation of ESFRI data.

 As usual, specific meetings were organised as required, with four meetings during the period (Table 1).